scottmatheina/bosnet.github.io/about.md

 This is BlockchainOS dev team's technical blog.

-Welcome to visit.
+Welcome!

 ### **To start with..**

-Early stage of Bitcoin was occurred among the cypherpunks.
-It had been their own business but now.
+Bitcoin originated from the cypherpunk movement, which is based on the free flow of ideas.

-People who have kept interesting about the crypto currency industry , were sharing their ideas, knowledges, and making highly interconnect global web space on the beyond of open-source spirit.
+People interested in the crypto-currency industry enjoy sharing their ideas, knowledge, and value having a highly interconnected global community in the true spirit of the open-source and creative commons philosophies.

-Blockchain developers eager to find out share their knowledges , know-hows and etc also.
-As done like almost of developers.
+Blockchain developers, like most developers, are eager to find, and share their knowledge, and know how.

-We, BlockchainOS's dev team , happy to share our knowledges , know-hows, trials , (sometimes) challenging stories with people in all around world.
-This blog posts will be stocked with a lots of informations, stories, and so on.
+We, BlockchainOS's dev team, are happy to share our knowledge, know-how, trials, and (sometimes) challenging stories with people all over world.
+This blog will be stocked full with lots of information, stories, and other information valuable to the crypto-currency enthusiast.

-Please leave your comments or  appraisals of our posts.
-It will give us motivation to do more best on work.
+Please leave your comments.
+It will give us motivation to do great work.

-Thank you. see you through postings.
+Thank you.

 Regards

-BlockchainOS  developers.
+BlockchainOS developers